-Many people tend to have a vague understanding of what a lawyer can do for you: represent you in court cases, throw around lots of legal jargon, and usually charge you handsomely for the privilege to do so.
 However, very few people are aware of paralegals and what exactly their role is in the legal process.
-For many legal matters, a paralegal may actually be the better choice and choosing this lesser known but equally important legal representative could save you a lot in legal fees.
-In this blog post, we break down the differences between a lawyer and paralegal in Ontario and how that impacts you.
+For many legal matters, a paralegal may actually be the better choice, and more importantly, choosing this lesser-known but equally important legal representative could save you a lot in legal fees.
+In this blog post, we break down the differences between a lawyer and a paralegal in Ontario and how that impacts you.

 In Ontario, a lawyer must complete an undergraduate Bachelor of Laws (LL.B.), a Juris Doctor (J.D.), or some equivalent of those courses.
 Upon successful graduation from those awards, they must then sit and pass the Barrister Licensing Examination (known popularly as the bar exam) and the Solicitor Licensing Examination.
 Once the prospective lawyer has completed the above, as well as registering with the correct legal society, they are eligible to practice law in Ontario.
 As you can imagine, this collective process is a time, effort and financially intensive undertaking to ensure that only those truly dedicated to serving and protecting the community in legal matters successfully go on to become practising lawyers.
 As such, lawyers are eligible to represent Ontarians in all aspects of law including: